Skip to main content

 2.3 Carer's access to information about the cared for person

-A carer does not have rights to access information about the person they care for unless this information is information that should be provided to them as a matter of course under the Care Act (e.g. copies of the person's assessment or review report).
+A carer does not have a right to access information about the person they care for, other than information that should be provided to them as a matter of course under the Care Act (e.g. copies of the person's assessment or review report).

 1. The data subject provides consent for it to be shared; or